 - to receive feedback on your strengths and weaknesses on skills necessary for college study.
-You can then focus your preparation on those areas that could most benefit from additional study or practice. - to see how your performance on a standardized test possibly required for college admission consideration test might compare with that of others applying to college. - to enter the competition for scholarships from the National Merit Scholarship Corporation (junior year only). - to help prepare for the SAT.
-You can become familiar with the kinds of questions and the exact directions you will see on the SAT. - to receive information from colleges when you check "yes" to Student Search Service.
+You can then focus your preparation on those areas that could most benefit from additional study or practice. - to see how your performance on a standardized test possibly required for college admission consideration might compare with that of others applying to college. - to enter the competition for scholarships from the National Merit Scholarship Corporation (junior year only). - to help prepare for the SAT.
+You can become familiar with the kinds of questions and the exact directions you will see on the SAT. - to receive information from colleges when you check "yes" to the Student Search Service.

-Sophomores are not required to take the PSAT, but we strongly encourage it.
-Taking the PSAT in the sophomore year allows the student to become familiar with the format of the standardized test.
+Sophomores are strongly encouraged to take the PSAT because it allows the student to become familiar with the format of the test.
 Many students find that the greatest difficulty they have with testing is budgeting their time efficiently; practicing allows one to focus on the format rather than the substance, knowing there is nothing to lose.